 November 07, 2019

-With more Free Trade Agreements (FTAs) than any other country, Mexico serves as a strong export platform to its U.S. neighbor and the world.
-Mexico is a trading partner with more than 50 countries, with agreements reaching into Europe, South America and Africa.
-These agreements reduce barriers to trade, including tariffs and import quotas, to build strong cooperation in the exchange of goods and services.
+With more Free Trade Agreements (FTAs) than any other country, Mexico serves as a strong trade and export platform to its U.S. neighbor and the world.
+Mexico is a trading partner with more than 50 countries, with agreements reaching into Europe, South America, and Africa.
+These agreements reduce barriers to trade, including tariffs and import quotas, to build strong cooperation with other countries through the exchange of goods and services.

 Each agreement lays out unique terms to bring specific benefits to the countries involved.
-Below, we provide a list of Mexico's 14 Free Trade Agreements, detail the countries involved, and what to expect in trading under these provisions.
+Below, we provide an overview of Mexico's 14 Free Trade Agreements, detail the countries involved, and what regulations to expect in trading under these provisions.

 NAFTA (and USMCA)

-When the North American Free Trade Agreement went into effect on January 1, 1994, it began a phase-out of most tariffs on trade between Mexico, Canada and the United States.
+When the North American Free Trade Agreement went into effect on January 1, 1994, it began a phase-out of most tariffs on trade between Mexico, Canada, and the United States.
 NAFTA sets rules that allow for tariff-free trade of goods in which 60 percent of the manufacturing content originates in North America.
-It also streamlined border processing and reduced other barriers to conducting business across the border, and established regulations around environmental issues, labor concerns, and intellectual property rights.
+It This Mexico free trade agreement also streamlined border processing and reduced other barriers to conducting business with the United States and Canada across the border, and established regulations around environmental issues, labor concerns, and intellectual property rights.

 However, pending U.S. ratification, NAFTA will be replaced by the U.S.-Mexico-Canada Agreement (USMCA), which is touted as bringing NAFTA into the 21st century.
-The updated agreement, which Mexico ratified in June 2019, will bring many changes.
-Among them, it increases the amount of content for automobiles that must originate in North America to 75 percent.
+The updated agreement, which Mexico ratified in June 2019, will bring many changes to the trade regulations.
+Among them, the updated regional trade agreement increases the amount of content for automobiles that must originate in North America to 75 percent.
 It also lays out new labor regulations and sets rules for digital trade.

 Treaty of Transpacific Association

 The Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) establishes an FTA between Mexico and Australia, Brunei Darussalam, Canada, Chile, Japan, New Zealand, Malaysia, Peru, Singapore and Vietnam.
-It builds upon the Trans-Pacific Partnership Treaty, from which the United States withdrew in January 2017.
+The foreign trade partnership builds upon the Trans-Pacific Partnership Treaty, from which the United States withdrew in January 2017.

 The CPTPP includes all the elements that were negotiated as part of the original TPP, except for certain areas around intellectual property that were suspended by member consensus.